kotlin-graphics/gln/src/main/kotlin/gln/manual.md

 framebufferTexture*D is offered with a default framebuffer target

 glFramebufferRenderbuffer has no renderbuffer target since it's fixed

+glTexParameterIiv is glTexParameter with int

+glColorMaski is glColorMask with index: Int

+colorMask has also rgba: Boolean and Vec4bool overload

+glEnablei/glDisablei/glIsEnabledi are found as enable/disable/isEnabled with cap

+glGetTransformFeedbackVarying returns size, type and name as a triple